 Jesse was the Executive Producer of Bob Dylan In The 80s: Volume One, a tribute album to Bob Dylan’s overlooked 1980s catalog, featuring Built To Spill, Gene Ween, Slash, Glen Hansard, Reggie Watts, Lucius, Craig Finn (The Hold Steady), Deer Tick, members of My Morning Jacket, Blitzen Trapper, and Widespread Panic.

 Jesse directed and produced the Tedeschi Trucks Band's concert film and documentary, Live From The Fox Oakland, featuring Grammy-winning husband-and-wife duo Derek Trucks and Susan Tedeschi.
 He is currently directing a second film for the Tedeschi Trucks Band about their reunion of Joe Cocker's Mad Dogs & Englishmen, featuring the late Leon Russell, Rita Coolidge, Chris Robinson (The Black Crowes), Claudia Lennear, Dave Mason, and Warren Haynes.

-Aside from his production work, Jesse writes for Relix Magazine.
 From time to time you can catch him "spinning" his favorite brands of funk, country-rock, soul, reggae, and classic rock, at festivals like Bonnaroo & Outside Lands and venues like the Brooklyn Bowl.
 Jesse works out of several recording studios across the US and primarily mixes in his apartment in Upper Manhattan.